Contact

 The first step has been successful: 27 graduates of the orientation year for refugees at the University of Oldenburg received their certificates at a ceremony.

-The first step has been taken: 27 graduates of the orientation year for refugees at the University of Oldenburg have received their certificates for participating in the orientation year events at a ceremony.
+The first step has been a success: 27 graduates of the University of Oldenburg’s orientation year for refugees received their certificates of participation in the orientation year’s programme during a ceremony.

-22 of them have passed the German language examination for university entrance (DSH exam) and can now take up university studies in German.
-The remaining five are aiming for other professional qualifications.
-The 27 graduates are the first participants to successfully complete the orientation year, which was launched in spring 2016.
+Twenty-two of them have passed the German language examination for university admission (DSH examination) and can now commence a university degree in Germany.
+The remaining five are pursuing other paths to vocational qualification.
+The 27 graduates are the first participants to have successfully completed the Orientation Year, which was launched in spring 2016.

-"I am delighted to be able to present you with your certificates today and am also a little proud," said Prof Dr Sabine Kyora, Vice President for Studies, Teaching and Gender equality, at the ceremony.
-In 2016, the university faced the major challenge of designing a new programme for refugees who wanted to study at a university in Germany.
-This was obviously successful.
+“I am delighted to be able to present you with your certificates today and I am also a little proud,” said Prof. Dr Sabine Kyora, Vice-President for Student Affairs, Teaching and Gender Equality, during the ceremony.
+In 2016, the university faced the major challenge of designing a new programme for refugees wishing to pursue higher education in Germany.
+This has clearly been a success.

-Every graduate receives a certificate for the courses attended during the orientation year.
-These were primarily language courses that prepared the participants for the DSH exam.
-Prospective international students need this exam in order to enrol on a degree programme in Germany.
-In addition to the language courses, the orientation year also includes courses on academic work and preparing for studying in Germany, as well as additional programmes such as a writing workshop.
-The majority of graduates come from Syria, but some also come from Iraq, Iran, Afghanistan and Sudan.
+Each graduate receives a certificate detailing the courses they attended during the orientation year.
+These were primarily language courses designed to prepare participants for the DSH examination.
+Prospective international students need to pass this examination in order to enrol on a degree programme in Germany.
+In addition to the language courses, the orientation year includes courses on academic work and preparation for studying in Germany, as well as additional activities such as a writing workshop.
+The majority of graduates come from Syria, though some are also from Iraq, Iran, Afghanistan and Sudan.

 This might also be of interest to you: